Complaint and Grievance Processes

 Formal Complaint: A Formal Complaint is a written allegation submitted on the Formal Complaint Form that one has been harmed by being treated arbitrarily, unfairly, or in ways which violate established laws, rules, policies, or procedures.
 The Formal Complaint Form is submitted to the respective campus’s Dean of Academic and Student Services or Dean of Academics (Online).
 Further directions are found on the form.
 The Dean of Academic and Student Services or Dean of Academics (Online) will involve all necessary parties to resolve the grievance.
 All grievances will be addressed within 10 business days of submission.
 This process applies to all types of formal complaints, including those from members of the public.

 Grievance: A grievance is a formal allegation of discrimination specifically involving one’s disability or sex.
-Concerns regarding discrimination based on race, national or ethnic origin, religion, age, or any other forms of discrimination not including disability or sex should be reported using the Formal Complaint process described above.
+Concerns regarding discrimination based on race, national or ethnic origin, religion, age, or any other forms of discrimination, not including disability or sex should be reported using the Formal Complaint process described above.

 • ADA (Section 504) Grievance – A student, employee, or member of the public who believes s/he has been subjected to discrimination due to a disability should file a grievance with the respective campus’s Dean of Academic and Student Services or Dean of Academics (online) or for employees, the Vice President of Talent Management & HR.
 This process, as well as the appeals process, is more fully outlined in the Disability Services section of the Catalog.